-- 11. The village is to six miles northwest of Gainsborough on the A161.
+- 12. Misterton is a village in Nottinghamshire, in the far northeast of the county between Walkeringham to the south and Haxey (in Lincolnshire) to the north.
+The east of the village is bordered by the River Trent and the west by farmland. - 13.
+The village is to six miles northwest of Gainsborough on the A161.
 The Doncaster to Lincoln railway line runs north-south to the east of the village.
 Currently there is no Misterton station on the line between Gainsborough and Doncaster.
 The village is the last along the A161 road (going north), before Lincolnshire and the Isle of Axholme.
 The B1403 meets the A161 in Misterton from Gringley-on-the-Hill.
-The A161 is the main road through the Isle of Axholme, entering it at Tindle Bank crossroads. - 12.
+The A161 is the main road through the Isle of Axholme, entering it at Tindle Bank crossroads. - 14.
 The Parish boundary is largely determined by the River Idle (through the Misterton Soss) and the railway line to the north-east.
 It then follows the county boundary (which is the course of the River Idle), then to the west following the Gringley and Misterton Boundary Drain.
-It crosses Fountain Hill, then follows Fox Covert Lane near the primary school to meet the Trent. - 13.
+It crosses Fountain Hill, then follows Fox Covert Lane near the primary school to meet the Trent. - 15.
 The village has a special water environment, being bordered by two rivers the Idle and the Trent, with the historic Chesterfield Canal running through the village, this stretch of the Chesterfield Canal is designated as a Site of Special Scientific Interest (SSSI), which is the highest national habitat designation.
 The rivers, canal and floodplain are important ecologically and scenically.
 Furthermore, the setting of the village in rolling farmland provides an important habitat for a wide range of wildlife.
-Much of this farmland, known as the Carrs, is marshland drained by Dutch engineers in the 17th century. - 14.
+Much of this farmland, known as the Carrs, is marshland drained by Dutch engineers in the 17th century. - 16.
 The important landscape character of Misterton is recognised within Bassetlaw District Council's Landscape Character Assessment (2009).
-Misterton is identified within the Idle Lowlands Character Area, an area in good condition and of high sensitivity, with the recommended policy action being its conservation.
-Describing the area, the Assessment reads 'Topographically the Policy Zone is a relatively flat river valley floor with some gentle undulations...
-The main land use is arable farmland....., the village itself is ...linear in nature aligning with the A161, and displays a mix of vernacular and non-vernacular architecture.
+Misterton is identified within the Idle